DENTAL BRACES CAN CAUSE NICKEL TOXICITY

 WHAT TO DO IF YOU HAVE ELEVATED NICKEL

-A nutritional balancing program will remove nickel from the body in all cases.
-In my experience, this is the best method to remove it.
-I do not recommend chelation therapy at all, as it always removes some vital minerals along with the toxic ones.
+A development program will remove nickel from the body, in all cases.
+In our experience, this is the best method to remove it.
+We do not recommend chelation therapy because it always removes some vital minerals along with the toxic ones.
+For details, read Chelation.